digitalbazaar/bedrock/README.md

 ## How It Works

 Bedrock is a modular system built on node.js.
-Node.js modules typically communicate with each other using the CommonJS API (eg: `require` and `module.exports`, etc.), and Bedrock modules are no different.
+Node.js modules can communicate with each other using the ESM API (eg: `export` and `import`, etc.), and Bedrock modules are no different.
 However, Bedrock also provides some additional low-level subsystems to help modules coordinate.
 These include: `bedrock.config`, `bedrock.events`, `bedrock.loggers`, and `bedrock.util`.

-To create a Bedrock project, all you need to do is create a JavaScript file, for example `project.js`, that requires `bedrock`, any other Bedrock modules you're interested in, and that then calls `bedrock.start()`.
+To create a Bedrock project, all you need to do is create a JavaScript file, for example `project.js`, that imports `bedrock`, any other Bedrock modules you're interested in, and that then calls `bedrock.start()`.
 To run your project, run: